-The authors of the fuel for the work required approach put together a sample schedule for an elite endurance cyclist who trains once per day on 4 consecutive days where each session starts at 10:00 am.
+The authors of the fuel for the work required approach put together a sample carb loading schedule for an elite endurance cyclist who trains once per day on 4 consecutive days where each session starts at 10:00 am.
 Let’s take a closer look at what those four days might look like practically.
-There will be four main feeding points and the amount of carbs is colour-coded with red, orange or green, representing low-, medium- or high-carb intake.
+There will be four main feeding points and the amount of carbohydrate is colour-coded with red, orange or green, representing low-, medium- or high-carb intake.

 Train high – Training sessions that are carb dependent and that would suffer from low glycogen stores (interval-type sessions undertaken above lactate threshold).

 If you get good at fuelling properly and planning your carb intake calorie consumption to fit your exercise intensity, you might find it beneficial for managing weight loss too.
 That’s because train-low sessions on lower-intensity days equate to calorie burnt without negating workout intensity.
 Focus on strategically using carbs and carbohydrate stores to your advantage, not just blindly relying on them as the best source of stored energy for all scenarios.
 That’s the main takeaway from the “the right fuel for the work required” approach.

 Unless you are a dietician or have intensely studied the subject, knowing what to buy at the grocery store can be its own obstacle to your best performance.
 Carbohydrates, fats and protein are the building blocks of health and any balanced diet.
 You are what you eat.